-You can appeal against the outcome of any Stage by submitting the grounds of your appeal in writing, to your line manager, within 5 working days of receiving the outcome.
+You can appeal against the outcome of any Stage by submitting the grounds of your appeal in writing, to your manager, within 5 working days of receiving the outcome.

-Appeals will be heard by a manager who has not previously been involved in the case and, where possible, will be more senior to your line manager.
-You will be notified of the appeal meeting in writing, and will have the right to be accompanied as outlined above.
+Appeals will be heard by a manager who has not previously been involved in the case and, where possible, will be more senior to your manager.
+You will be notified of the appeal meeting in writing and will have the right to be accompanied as outlined above.
 The decision reached within the appeal meeting will be considered final.

-6. Long-Term Sickness Absence
+9. Long-Term Sickness Absence

 Long term absence can be defined as any absence lasting 28 days or more.
-When absent for this period of time, your line manager will make arrangements to schedule a meeting with you to discuss the reasons for your absence, how the Association can support you and explore other avenues for facilitating a potential return to work.
+When absent for this period of time, your manager will make arrangements to schedule a meeting with you to discuss the reasons for your absence, how Hanover can support you and explore other avenues for facilitating a potential return to work.
 Such meetings will be scheduled regularly throughout your long-term absence.

-During your period of sickness, you can expect the Association to arrange Occupational Health appointments and to seek other medical advice as outlined in Section 3.3.
+During your period of absence, you can expect Hanover to arrange Occupational Health appointments outlined in Section 3.3.
 It is the employee's duty however, to maintain reasonable contact and submit fit notes in a timely manner to cover the whole duration of the absence.

-There are a number of options we may consider to facilitate your return to work, including phased returns, flexible working arrangements and utilising other policies such as hybrid working.
-However, if it is identified that you are unlikely to return to work within a reasonable timeframe, the Sickness Absence Capability Procedure will be invoked, as set out in Section 5.2.
+There are several options we may consider to facilitate your return to work, including phased returns, flexible working arrangements and utilising other policies such as hybrid working.
+However, if it is identified that you are unlikely to return to work within a reasonable timeframe, the Maximising attendance Procedure will be invoked, as set out in Section 5.2.

-Any meeting at this point in your absence will be pitched as a Stage 3 Capability Meeting.
-The outcome of this meeting may result in your employment being terminated on the grounds of capability.
+Any meeting at this point in your absence will be a Stage 3 Meeting.
+The outcome of this meeting may result in your employment being terminated on the grounds of capability due to ill health.